 To attain enlightenment, we need to never give up bodhichitta – that’s clear.
 If we give up bodhichitta, we lose our bodhisattva vows and, as a result, experience an enormous number of rebirths in the worse rebirth states.
 It will take an enormous buildup of positive force to attain a precious human rebirth once more and even more positive force to develop bodhichitta again.
 Because of that, an enormous emphasis is placed on taking the bodhisattva vows and keeping them purely.
 This explains why, when taking these vows, we promise never to give them up though our lives be at stake.
 To take the bodhisattva vows and keep them purely, as Atisha emphasizes in his Lamp for the Path to Enlightenment (Lam-sgron, Bodhipathapradipa), requires taking the lay or monastic vows beforehand and keeping those purely, and for taking the pratimoksha vows, we need a spiritual master and a proper, healthy relation with him or her.
 This requires well qualified teachers and supportive circumstances on the part of others and determination, fortitude, self-discipline and will-power.

 In the end, then, we need to refine our analysis.
 The issue is not simply about how is it possible to develop bodhichitta for the first time, but about how is it possible to develop bodhichitta for the first time in which we do not give it up.
-The conclusion, then, is that we need to emphasis in our practice never giving up bodhchitta and keeping our bodhisattva vows as purely as possible.
+The conclusion, then, is that we need to emphasize in our practice never giving up bodhchitta and keeping our bodhisattva vows as purely as possible.